lab-sun/VScode-Tutorial/README.md

 ![pic4](pictures/SSH_config2.png)
 3. Edit the ```config``` file as figure:
 ![pic5](pictures/SSH_config3.png)
-4. Click the left bottom icon again and select ```Remote-SSH:Connect Current Window to Host``` and select the Hostname that you wrote in the config file:
+4. Click the left bottom icon again and select ```Remote-SSH:Connect Current Window to Host```.
+Then choose the Hostname that you wrote in the config file:
 ![pic6](pictures/SSH_config4.png)
 ![pic7](pictures/SSH_config5.png)
 5. Enter the password you set for container root: